-Milk is not only a rich source of protein, it also contains vitamin A which is needed to support a young child’s growth and brain development.
+Milk is a rich source of protein.
+It also contains vitamin A, which supports growth and brain development.
 This brain food is an important source of nutrition, especially for younger children aged between six and 24 months old.
 This group of children should be drinking three glasses of milk each day.

 Dairy products are an excellent source of protein, which is the building block for the tissues in our body.
 Without protein, we will not be able to build and repair our cells.
-We think yoghurt is extremely child-friendly since it can be served up as a palatable dessert with bite-sized pieces of fruits thrown in!
+We think yoghurt is extremely child-friendly as you can serve it as a palatable dessert, with bite-sized pieces of fruits thrown in!

 Avocado is a fruit source of omega-3 fatty acids.
 Since avocados have such a mild, pleasing taste and creamy texture, it is pretty easy to convince little ones to eat them.
 Try combining avocado with other foods your children already enjoy.
 How about mixing some mashed avocado into the mayonnaise you spread on their sandwiches?
 Or try mixing it into yogurt to create a delectable dip!

 Blueberries are rich in antioxidants and phytochemicals.
 Mr Yap explains that some studies have reported improvement in cognitive and brain functioning associated with the intake of blueberries.
-A good mix of different coloured fruits should be included in your child’s diet daily.
+Include fruits of different colours in your child’s daily diet.
 Do look up the recommended serving size of fruits for your child as they will differ with various age groups.

 10. Kidney beans

 Kidney beans by themselves form an important nutrient group for children who are vegetarians.
 In addition to providing slow burning complex carbohydrates, kidney beans help to replenish iron stores.
-Iron is an essential element for blood production which is typically found in red meat.
-A lack of iron in a child’s diet can affect mental functioning.
+Iron is an essential element for blood production.
+In addition, a lack of iron can affect mental functioning.

 Broccoli is rich in vitamins, minerals and phytochemicals (including those with antioxidant properties).
-Broccoli or other green vegetables should be included daily in a child’s diet but in the right amounts appropriate for his age.
-“An overload of vegetables may lead to early satiety, making him feel too full to eat other nutrient rich foods,” explains Mr Yap.
+Include this and other green vegetables in your child’s diet, but in age-appropriate amounts.
+“An overload of vegetables may lead to early satiety, making him feel too full to eat other nutrient-rich foods,” explains Mr Yap.

-Kiwis are packed with vitamin C. Vitamin C is needed for the growth and repair of tissues in all parts of one’s body, including the brain.
+Kiwis have loads of vitamin C, which the body needs for the growth and repair of tissues, including in the brain.
 It is also one of many antioxidant nutrients that block some of the damage caused by free radicals in the body.
 Did you know that kiwis contain almost twice the vitamin C found in oranges?